 - Evelyn Millar Barstow Prize for Outstanding Performance in Undergraduate Sociology, University of Bristol.

 Michael teaches in the general area of crime and justice, always adopting a critical enquiring approach to his subject matter.
 A creative and innovative teacher who employs a critical pedagogy approach to highlight the power structures at the heart of notions of crime, justice and punishment in society, he has had teaching leadership roles in his subject areas throughout his academic career at the University of Bristol.
 Significantly, Michael devised and created the major units in his field that he coordinates or has coordinated at the University of Bristol in both the Law School (Crime, Justice and Society, 2004-2021, and Criminology, since 2015) and in the School of Sociology, Politics and International Studies (SPAIS) (A Sociology of Crime and Justice, since 2003).

 Michael’s research straddles sociology, criminology, law, philosophy and psychology.

-It centres on successful appeals against criminal conviction and/or claims of factual innocence by alleged victims of wrongful conviction and/or imprisonment unable to overturn their alleged wrongful convictions within the existing arrangements.
+It centres on successful appeals against criminal conviction and/or claims of factual innocence by alleged victims of false allegations and/or wrongful conviction and/or imprisonment unable to overturn their alleged wrongful convictions within the existing arrangements.